Creating a Sales Dashboard Using Angular and Google Charts

 So, the PieChartComponent is ready to use.
 You'll use it along with LineChartComponent inside AppComponent to create the dashboard.

 You'll also be creating a table chart component for rendering the data in tabular format.
-Let's create a table-chart component inside the google-chart module.
+Create a table-chart component inside the Google-chart module.

 ng g component google-chart/table-chart

 The code for this component is quite similar to the two components you created earlier.
-It also uses the GoogleChartService for accessing the Google library and creates the tabular chart.
+It also uses the GoogleChartService to access the Google library and create the tabular chart.
 Here is how the table-chart.component.ts file looks :

 import { Component, OnInit } from '@angular/core';